 This part of the city is watched over by the statue of Sveta Sofia.
 This is something of an emblem for the city.
 In the past a statue of Lenin stood here; but after the downfall of Communism the city was naturally keen to get rid of such reminders of the past, so in 2000 the mayor commissioned this statue to take its place.
 Sofia is depicted with the symbols of power (crown), fame (wreath) and wisdom (owl).
 She is said to have been the mother of three daughters (Faith, Hope and Charity) who were martyred for their faith.

 Unsurprisingly most visitors assume that the city is named for this Sofia.
-But she is not the true origin of the city’s name, which was taken from the ancient Saint Sofia Church, dedicated to a different Sofia.
+But she is not the true origin of the city’s name, which was taken from the ancient Hagia Sofia Church, named for Holy Wisdom.
 Locals were rather annoyed with the mayor and his choice of monument; partly because it distracts visitors from an awareness of the true origins of the city’s name, but even more so because this Sofia looks more suggestive than saintly, with her low-cut dress clinging provocatively to her body.

 I think many locals would prefer that we remember their city more for its famed religious tolerance than for this rather controversial statue!